Skip to content

 Example with capellambse

 Another example is working with the diagram cache of py-capellambse.
 The implementation of the Capella modelling tool capellambse uses Python and lets you read and write models.
-For more information have a look at the documentation or the Github repository.
+For more information have a look at the documentation or the GitHub repository.

 import capellambse